ikotun-dev/Ikotun.dev/src/content/blog/build.md

 At first, It seemed like an insane idea that would not suffice but I decided to take up the challenge.

-I went online, researched and of course I planned to write it in python, I found libraries like
+I went online, researched and of course I planned to write it in python, I found libraries like;
 > Selenium, BeautifulSoup and Scrapy!

 The first thing I did was to understand the aim of the project, `why do they want this?` <br>